 The consensus chart below shows 12 members “strongly supporting” and four members “supporting” the final strategic plan.
 This public, explicit consensus assured that Bridgeway emerged from their micro-retreat focused and ready to act.

-For additional information about Prism’s strategic planning with credit unions, see the blog post, Credit union vision and strategic planning, and case studies with GHS and First Heritage federal credit unions.
+For additional information about Prism’s strategic planning with credit unions, see the blog post, Credit union vision and strategic planning.